fathelen/crypt4ghJS/Stream_based_approach.md

 of 65 564byte byte are streamed and decrypted separately on the client-site.
-The expand of 28byte byte from plaintext to encrypted text is due to the nonce and message authentication code (MAC) used for chacha20-ietf-poly1305.
+The expand of 28byte byte from plaintext to encrypted text is due to the nonce and message authentication code (MAC) used for the chacha20-ietf-poly1305 encryption.

 ## Transformation of edit lists
 Since the streamed chunks are decrypted individually, the editlist has to be recalculated to know, which chunks have to be fully or partly decrypted.